symblai/symbl-web-sdk/README.md

 Linux| ✅ | - | ✅ | ✅ |

->Currently, the OPUS encoder support in Safari browser is not available.

 ## Prerequisites

 Before using the Web SDK you must [Sign up with Symbl.ai](https://platform.symbl.ai) to generate your own App ID and App Secret values, which is used for authentication.